 In the case of the medieval gold brooch, it was found with a metal detector on cultivated land near Benefield, approximately ten inches below the ground surface by Mr Neil Wyles.
 The item was examined and because it was determined to be more than 300 years old and composed of more than ten percent precious metal, the local coroner decided that it should be considered treasure under the terms of the Treasure Act.

 The Oundle Museum was then offered the opportunity to purchase the brooch, and in January 2017, the Oundle Museum committee agreed that they would purchase it for the estimated market value of £2,700.

 John Hadman, archaeologist and one of the trustees of the Oundle Museum Trust, said: ‘The brooch was such a locally important object that we decided to raid our reserve fund for it.’
 They agreed to buy the brooch first and try and raise funds to cover the cost, afterwards.

-The medieval gold brooch was collected from the landowner in mid-February just in time for the new season’s exhibition.
+The medieval gold brooch was collected from the British Museum in mid-February just in time for the new season’s exhibition.

 Because the Oundle Museum bought the item using its reserve funds, it is still in the process of fundraising.
 There have been several generous donations, including one from the Middle Nene Archaeological Group, but the museum is still seeking funds to cover the remaining balance.